Ro Robertson at the Georg Kolbe Museum, Berlin

 For the exhibition, Ro Robertson, together with contemporary artists Florette Dijkstra, Tacita Dean, and Leonor Antunes, has been invited to engage with Moss’s practice.
 The presentation will include a new site-specific sculpture by Robertson.

-Marlow Moss: the substantial, the visible, the object is on show at the George Kolbe Museum in Berlin from the 1 April until July 2026.
+Marlow Moss: the substantial, the visible, the object is on show at the Georg Kolbe Museum in Berlin from the 1 April until July 2026.

 Click here to learn more.